 With wai, wae, ws, mint representing the moisture content of the indoor air, the moisture content of the outdoor air, and the rate of indoor moisture production.
 Pvs, Pv,ai are the vapor pressure of the air near the wall and that of the indoor air. hm,p, hci,p represent the mass transfer coefficient of water vapor and the convective heat transfer coefficient with the wall (p).

-2.6 Analysis and criteria
+2.6 Analysis and criteria--??

 The indicators analyzed are:

-average and maximum indoor temperature during occupancy hours (7:00 a.m.to 5:00 p.m.);
+average and maximum indoor temperature during occupancy hours (7:00 a.m.to 5:00 p.m.); need to consider its variation too

-number of hours exceeding the thermal comfort threshold (32°C);
+number of hours exceeding the thermal comfort threshold (32°C); thermal comfort was defined as 220 C before.
+What it is different?

 theoretical energy requirement for cooling (kWh/day);